 Comedian and comedy writer Andy Hamilton, also a friend and colleague of Linda, gave the 2016 Linda Smith Lecture.
 Andy Hamilton is an award winning comedy writer, known for his regular appearances on The News Quiz, I’m Sorry I Haven’t a Clue, QI, and Have I Got News For You, and as the co-creator and co-writer of TV shows Outnumbered and Drop the Dead Donkey.
 The full audio recording of the Lecture can be accessed through Special Collections & Archives at the University of Kent (catalogue reference BSUCA/Events/2/2).

-We are delighted that the brilliant comedian Susan Calman has agreed to give the 2017 Linda Smith Lecture.
+The brilliant comedian Susan Calman gave the 2017 Linda Smith Lecture.
 Susan is known to Radio 4 listeners as a regular panellist on The News Quiz, and for her two series, Susan Calman is Convicted and Keep Calman Carry On.
 On television she has appeared on QI and in the sitcoms Fresh Meat and Dead Boss.
 She is also known for her superb stand-up act, and her first DVD Lady Like is available from Go Faster Stripe.

-We are delighted that the wonderful Barry Cryer has agreed to give the 2018 Linda Smith Lecture.
+The wonderful Barry Cryer gave the 2018 Linda Smith Lecture.

 A personal friend of Linda’s, Barry has contributed to this country’s entertainment industry for over 50 years.
 He has written for some of our highest rated shows and for many of our most popular comedians.
 His brilliant wit is still enjoyed by millions – in theatres, on television and radio, notably the iconic I’m Sorry I Haven’t a Clue.